Dependencies of our programs on Mac OS X

 Our programs will appear as part of "X11 server" on your desktop.
 If you start our program outside of X11 (like by double-clicking the application in the Finder), the window may not be "focused" (receiving key events) at start.
 Just click the window to make it focused.

 Somewhat internal notes: if you start our program from within X11 xterm, it will be focused at the start.
 When you start us outside of X11, and we detect that the default X display doesn't work, we automatically use display name :0 under Mac OS X. This way we attach to the running X server, even if you execute us from some other application.
-For programs released before 2011-01-10: you should explicitly start with command-line option --display=:0, or always run us from X11 xterm.
+You can also explicitly start with command-line option --display=:0, or always run us from X11 xterm, to use given X display.

 libpng (may be installed by fink), if you want to be able to open any images/textures etc. stored in PNG images.